jschauma/getpass/README.md

 Since the environment of other processes may be visible via e.g. `ps(1)`, this option should be used with caution.

+`fd:num` -- Obtain the password from the given file descriptor.
+Note that on many platforms this is functionally equivalent to `file:/proc/$$/fd/num`.

 `file:pathname` -- The first line of `pathname` is the password.
 `pathname` need not refer to a regular file: it could for example refer to a device or named pipe.  `pathname` undergoes standard "~" and